wojtekmach/readmexec/README.md

 Readmexec grabs commands from your README and runs them.

-The idea here is to make README executable and verifiable since this is the only way to make it up to date.
+The idea is to make README executable and verifiable since this is the only way to make sure it stays up to date.
+You can ensure that by using readmexec locally or on CI and verify that build instructions are still working.

 ## Example